 Possumhaw (Ilex decidua, above right), another winter fave, is beloved for both its bright red berries and those berries’ ability to attract birds.
-There’s a large possumhaw between our Café and Observation Tower, and it’s been known to fill up with cedar waxwings in winter.
+There’s a large possumhaw between Wildflower Café and Observation Tower, and it’s been known to fill up with cedar waxwings in winter.
 Word nerd fun fact: A deciduous holly, possumhaw’s latin name means just that; “decidua” means “shed” or “fall off.”
 And “haw” is a colloquial term for fruit!

 Speaking of birds …

 Eastern bluebirds are known to hang out in the Texas Arboretum.